rust-lang/reference/src/items/implementations.md

 functions] (including methods) and [associated constants].
 They cannot contain associated type aliases.

-The [path] to an associated item is: any path to the implementing type, followed by the path to the associate item within the inherent implementation.
+The [path] to an associated item has the following structure: any path to the implementing type, followed by the type path to the associate item within the inherent implementation.

 A type can also have multiple inherent implementations.
 An implementing type must be defined within the same crate as the original type definition.